craigbilner/an-fp-journey/README.md

 to Haskell brings to the party.
 In theory it will reduce "boilerplate" code and should be nicer to use than [GHCJS](https://github.com/ghcjs/ghcjs) which is very immature in terms of front-end development and tooling.
-We may lose some performance and the nice Elm compiler but should demonstrate "front-end Haskell".
+We may lose some performance and the nice Elm compiler but it should demonstrate "front-end Haskell".

+# The END

+Some sort of discussion on the talking points raised by each step and perhaps a list of Q&A that comes out of it.